solarseller.com alternative energy by John Drake Services, Inc. | home

 These are easy to carry around and to take outside for refueling.

-This is one of the nicest radiant heaters we have.
+This is one of the nicest radiant heaters around.

 These can occasionally be found on eBay.